Edward Wynter: Life

-Wynter was the son of admiral Sir William Wynter.
+Wynter was the eldest son of Admiral Sir William Wynter of Lydney, Gloucestershire (died 1589) and his wife Mary Langton.
 He matriculated at Brasenose College, Oxford on 20 December 1577, aged 17 and was awarded BA on 28 January 1579.
 He was a student of the Inner Temple in 1579.
 In 1587, he was elected Member of Parliament for Newport.
+Wynter sailed to the Caribbean with Sir Francis Drake, setting out as Captain of the Aid in the voyage of 1585-1586, during which his brother Nicholas Wynter was lost.